netudima/netudima/README.md

 **Apache Cassandra committer** since Feb 25 and a system architect with 15+ years building high-performance, distributed systems.

-🔭 I work on [Apache Cassandra](https://github.com/apache/cassandra) — a highly scalable, fault-tolerant distributed database used in production at some of the largest data deployments in the world.
+🔭 In my spare time I work on [Apache Cassandra](https://github.com/apache/cassandra) — a highly scalable, fault-tolerant distributed database used in production at some of the largest data deployments in the world.
+I also have some expirience with Apache Kafka, Apache Zookeeper, Apache Karaf, Hazelcast.

 ⚡ My focus: performance optimization, reliability, observability and code quality in large Java codebases.